-The Feast of St John
+The Feast of St. John the Apostle

 St John Facts

 following Christ.
 He was the brother of St. James the Greater.

 he asked John to take care of his mother (John 19:25-27).

 to himself, while others believe the reference is used for the reader to insert

 prolific writer in the New Testament.
 His body of work includes 'The